SkygearIO/skygear-doc/content/android/location.md

 office.setLatitude(22.336265);
 office.setLongitude(114.147932);

-// Bank.location is a geolocation field
+// Bank.location is a location field
 // the distance can be accessed via 'distanceFromOffice' Query bankQuery = new Query("Bank")
         .transientIncludeDistance("location", "distanceFromOffice", office);